orbs-network/orbs-network-typescript/README.md

 ## Run Simulation

-> This will start a few services with some chatter:
+> This will start an end to end simulation of the network with a few services:

 `./simulate.sh two-chatter`

-* The network topology for the simulation is found at `./config/topology`.
+* The network topologies for the simulations are found at `./config/topologies`.
 * To see the available list of simulations run `./simulate.sh` without an argument.

 ## Develop Effectively